persapiens/Course/HW/HW3.md

 Please email your TA with the link to your repository in order to submit.

-The assignment is due Tuesday, March 24th at midnight.
+The assignment is due Thursday, March 26th at midnight.